sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.1.3.
 What is being done about this concern

 - Exploring the use of Senior Advisor’s model for OAS-SIS (using Squads, PO, Chief PO, Project Owner).
 The idea is that Lines of Businesses would be the POs and Project Owners.
 They would coordinate changes to IT Products downstreams and prioritize them, sharing part of the accountability on IT Projects.
+- Teams are organized in "matrixes", whereby PO's manage work vertically, and managers manage teams horizontally (based on skillsets).
+It is this horizontal management that would be responsible for best practices and 'defaults' (over standards) for a given capability (ex [though not limited to]: testing, accessibilty, data science, architecture)

 ### 2.2.
 Proliferation of IT standards